Burr steps aside as Senate intelligence chair amid FBI probe

-WASHINGTON (AP) — Sen. Richard Burr, R-N.C., stepped aside as chairman of the Senate Intelligence Committee on Thursday after the FBI served a search warrant for his cellphone as part of an ongoing insider-trading investigation tied to the coronavirus pandemic.
+WASHINGTON (AP) — Sen. Richard Burr, R-N.C., temporarily stepped aside as chairman of the Senate Intelligence Committee on Thursday after the FBI served a search warrant for his cellphone as part of an ongoing insider-trading investigation tied to the coronavirus pandemic.

 Senate Majority Leader Mitch McConnell announced the move, saying he and Burr had agreed that it was in the committee’s best interests.

 FBI officials showed up at Burr’s home with the warrant on Wednesday, two people familiar with the investigation said Thursday, marking a significant escalation into the Justice Department’s investigation into whether Burr broke the law with a well-timed sale of stocks before the coronavirus caused markets to plummet.
+The people spoke on condition of anonymity because they were not authorized to discuss an ongoing investigation.

+The search warrant was served on Burr’s lawyers, and FBI agents went to Burr’s home in the Washington area to retrieve the cellphone, a senior Justice Department official said.
+The decision to obtain the warrant, which must be authorized by a judge, was approved at the highest levels of the department, the official said.

+The official could not discuss the ongoing investigation publicly and spoke to The Associated Press on condition of anonymity.

 The Justice Department declined to comment.
-His attorney did not respond to phone and email messages, but said last month that the law is clear that any senator can participate in stock market trading based on public information “as Sen. Burr did.”
+His attorney did not respond to phone and email messages, but said in a statement last month that the law is clear that any senator can participate in stock market trading based on public information “as Sen. Burr did.”
+The attorney, Alice Fisher, said that Burr welcomed a review of the stock sales, “which will establish that his actions were appropriate.”

 Burr has denied wrongdoing but has also requested an ethics review of the stock sales.
+Burr is an amiable member of the Senate, and his quick call for an Ethics investigation and willingness to cooperate with authorities appears to have bought him some goodwill among colleagues tapping down immediate calls for him to step aside.

 Senate records show that Burr and his wife sold between roughly $600,000 and $1.7 million in more than 30 transactions in late January and mid-February, just before the market began to nosedive and government health officials began to sound alarms about the virus.
 Several of the stocks were in companies that own hotels.